Back to Work Process Automation

 Time Savings Comparison

-Before/after comparison of time spent on key administrative tasks
+Before/after comparison: time spent on key administrative tasks

 The happy path was easy.
-The exceptions, cancellations, mid-process changes, and manual overrides, were where the real complexity lived.
-Building for these from the start prevented rework.
+The exceptions, mid-cycle cancellations, late additions, manual overrides for unusual cases, were where real complexity lived.
+Building for these upfront prevented the "it works except when it doesn't" problem that killed previous attempts.